vaishnavijoshi10/movie_recco/README.md

 # Movie Reccomendation System

-A content based movie recommender system using cosine similarity
+Overview
+This project is a content based movie recommendation system that uses cosine similarity aligning to KNN model to provide personalized movie suggestions to users.
+The system analyzes user preferences based on their option selected  and recommends movies that they are likely to enjoy.